krishnasrinivas/nuttyapp/README.md

 nuttyapp
 ========
-This repo is the angular client side app.
+This repo is the angular browser/client side code.
 Server side REST api is in nuttyrest repo.

 LICENSE